 - chaperoning an overnight field trip; or

-- working in direct contact with students without the direct presence of a Meriden Public Schools employee;
+- working in direct contact with students without the direct presence of a District employee; or

 - working as a student intern; or

-Upon receipt of DCF Abuse and Neglect Registry results indicating that the volunteer is involved in an abuse or neglect investigation or that the volunteer is listed as a perpetrator of abuse or neglect on the Registry, the Superintendent or his or her designee will notify the volunteer of the results of the Registry check and will provide an opportunity for the volunteer to respond to the results of the Registry check.
-No person who is a required to register as a sex offender under state or federal law, or whose name is currently listed on the DCF registry, may be approved to volunteer within the Meriden Public Schools.
+Upon receipt of DCF Child Abuse and Neglect Registry results indicating that the volunteer is involved in an abuse or neglect investigation or that the volunteer is listed as a perpetrator of abuse or neglect on the DCF registry, the Superintendent or his or her designee will notify the volunteer of the results of the DCF registry check and will provide an opportunity for the volunteer to respond to the results of the DCF registry check.
+No person who is required to register as a sex offender under state or federal law, or whose name is currently listed on the DCF registry, may be approved to volunteer within the District.

 Prior Approval Required

 All volunteers must report to the school office upon arrival to sign in and must report to the office prior to departure to sign out.
 A sign-in/sign-out log will be maintained in each school office.
-Volunteers must indicate the purpose of their visit and include any other information (i.e. destination; provide proof of identification etc.) as may be required by the log.
+Volunteers must indicate the purpose of their visit and include any other information (i.e., destination, proof of identification, etc.) as may be required by the log.
 Additionally, volunteers will be provided with identification badges, which must be displayed during each visit.